ifnspaml/GIAnT/README.md

 `a` `Tab` `angry` `Tab` `emotion` `Enter`

 *Further notes*: All characters on the keyboard that can be reached with a single key or with `SHIFT` are permitted to define a shortcut.
 The symbol `^` is an exception, it can be used as placeholder, if no more shortcuts are available on the keyboard.
 Thus, it is possible to define any number of codes.
 By using the placeholders, you have to type the code-names in the `annotation window` by hand.
-Furthermore, it is not allowed to use `space` in the second column for a code-name.
+Furthermore, it is not allowed to use `spaces` in the second column for a code-name.

 An Key-template can be found in the `Key`-folder.
 We recommend to use [Notepad++](https://notepad-plus-plus.org/downloads/) to create and edit the Key-files.